-A dinner party wouldn’t be complete without a great centrepiece to bring together a theme or add some glamour to the occasion.
+A dinner party wouldn’t be complete without a great centerpiece to bring together a theme or add some glamour to the occasion.

-Transform your home into a winter wonderland, a chic antique-inspired scene or simply give guests an easy ice-breaker with a floral centrepiece.
+Transform your home into a winter wonderland, a chic antique-inspired scene or simply give guests an easy ice-breaker with a floral centerpiece.

 Here are our top tips for choosing an arrangement to impress your guests:

 Think about the setting

 Flowers are beautiful in their own right but choosing colours that complement the room will really enhance their visual impact.

 With a color scheme in place, consider using a number of different flowers in a single colour for a modern feel or opt for a small number of large-headed blooms for a display that is eye-catching, effective and economical.

 If you’re using a round or square table, make sure your centerpiece works from every angle with blooms positioned as evenly as possible.

 Oval or rectangle tables benefit from long arrangements so you may want to look for trailing arrangements that stretch across the middle of the table.

 Stay in season